- New mandatory public health measures in effect April 6.

 - Publication grants

-Annual funding to five provincial heritage organizations and the Glenbow Museum:
+Annual funding to 6 provincial heritage organizations and the Glenbow Museum:

 - Alberta Museums Association – operational funding